 We are always actively seeking mentors for this one-week course - offered, on average, once a month during the fiscal year (October-September).
 CSLC/CMCSLC operates in conjunction with the active-duty Prospective Commanding Officer course and the Prospective CMC course at the Naval Leadership and Ethics Center (NLEC).
 When mentoring, you sit alongside the students each day, get all the updates on new course content, plus share your Command/CMC tour experiences.
 The CLSC/CMCSLC Mentors are not responsible for instructing the course; rather, they support and encourage CSLC/CMCSLC students with real-life examples outlined in the curriculum by NLEC instructors.
 This is an incredible opportunity to share your successes and lessons learned from your command or CMC tour.
 Over the course of the week mentors actively demonstrate that CST Spouses can genuinely and positively impact the morale and success of the command!
 It is our vision that this mentor-student relationship will extend beyond the classroom as a source of support in CO/CMC/COB Tours.
 Additionally, mentors play a pivotal role in helping the course remain relevant by sharing their feedback and suggestions to be included in upcoming classes.

 NLEC funds this experience and makes all of your travel arrangements, rental car reservations, and preparations for your trip.
-Please fill out the appropriate Mentor Intake Form and email the completed form to the CO NSLC Mentor Liaison at firstname.lastname@example.org, and for the CMC NSLC Mentor Liaison at email@example.com.
+Please fill out the appropriate Mentor Intake Form at the link above and the CO or CMC NSLC Mentor Liaison will be in touch.

 Please consider joining us for a tremendous opportunity and making a significant contribution to our future Commanding Officer Spouses and CMC/COB Spouses!